piglovesyou/pipeline-pipe/README.md

 ### split()

-Returning a `Transform` to split incoming `Array` chunk into pieces to following stream.
+Creates a `Transform` to split incoming `Array` chunk into pieces to subsequent streams.

 ```js
 const {pipeline} = require('stream');